1940 Canberra air disaster: Cause

-The cause of the crash has always been a mystery, although there has never been any suggestion of enemy action or sabotage.
+The cause of the crash has always been indeterminate, although there has never been any suggestion of enemy action or sabotage.
 The crash took place at 10:15 a.m. in fine weather, in what the Melbourne Herald called "ideal flying conditions".

 James Fairbairn had served in the Royal Flying Corps during World War I and still enjoyed flying.
 It has always been suspected that he may have persuaded the RAAF crew to allow him to fly the plane into Canberra.
 A week before the accident, Fairbairn told an Adelaide headmaster, "Hudson bombers have a rather nasty stalling characteristic....
 From what I have been told, a pilot coming in to land can find himself, suddenly and without warning, in a machine that is no longer airborne, heading straight to the ground....
 Personally, I think it's only a matter of handling your throttles wisely".

-More recently the RAAF Historian C. D. Coulthard-Clark, in his book The Third Brother, called into question the flying ability of the pilot-in-command, FLTLT Hitchcock.
+More recently the RAAF Historian C. D. Coulthard-Clark, in his book The Third Brother, called into question the flying ability of the pilot-in-command, Flt Lt Hitchcock.
 An account of his comments appears in the book Air Crash vol. 2 by Australian aviation writer Macarthur Job (Aerospace Publications, Canberra 1992).
 However, Andrew Tink, author of Air Disaster Canberra: the plane crash that destroyed a government (2013), was reported in 2018 as doubting whether Hitchcock had been at the controls at the time of the crash.